MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-azure-vm-on-linux.md

 1. Accept the terms and get started by clicking **Create**.

 1. Follow the onscreen prompts and fields to configure your Machine Learning Server VM.
-   >- You need an Azure subscription to create the VM.
-   >- If you are unfamiliar with the Virtual Machines on Azure, [learn more about the process here.](https://azure.microsoft.com/documentation/services/virtual-machines/linux/)

 1. After the VM is deployed and running, [connect](#connect) to the VM to begin interacting with Machine Learning Server.